onflow/ccf/README.md

 ## Status

-- CCF specification is currently a DRAFT with cleanup underway to remove DRAFT status.
+- CCF specification is currently a release candidate (RC1) with cleanup underway.
 - CCF codec currently implements nearly 100% of CCF specs revision [20230216a](https://github.com/fxamacker/ccf_draft/blob/699decd58c82a7566781267a25be4b4019adb464/ccf_specs.md).
 The CCF codec is being updated locally by @fxamacker and all tests are passing, including JSON-Cadence tests ported and modified to CCF.
 Unit tests (including comments) currently total around 7,000 lines.

 ### Next steps

 There are no known codec-impacting changes remaining but some might be discovered during PR review of CCF codec, codec integration, and maybe during fuzz testing.

-- CCF specification will be cleaned up and DRAFT status will be replaced by RC1 around Feb 16, 2023.
+- CCF specification will be cleaned up and RC1 status will be replaced by RC2 (as a parallel task).
 - CCF codec will be updated and opened as a PR in onflow/cadence as soon as it's ready for review.
 - More unit tests will be added after the PR for codec is opened or merged in onflow/cadence.
 - Fuzz tests will be created and run by the Cadence team before it is used in production.